tomotools/tomotools/README.md

 - **deconv**: Python implementation of Dimitry Tegunov's _tom_deconv.m_ script.

 ### Subtomogram Averaging
+- **tomotools2relion**: Takes a list of tiltseries or a file listing them and prepares everything for Relion4 import.
+- **fit-ctf**: Run imod ctfplotter on a set of tiltseries and save results to their folder.
 - **merge-dboxes**: Very beta, merges Dynamo DBoxes.

 ### Other